Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models

 \subsubsection{Multi-task Dense Prediction}

 Advances in multi-task dense prediction have largely focused on architectures that balance task-specific feature extraction with shared representations.
 Encoder-focused methods disentangle task-specific representations within the encoder through multi-stream architectures, including activation mixing across tasks~\cite{lopes2023cross}, attention modules to separate shared and task-specific features~\cite{liu2019end}, or branching pathways~\cite{bruggemann2020automated}, with low-rank adapters to further improving efficiency~\cite{yang2024multi}.
 Decoder-focused methods instead use a shared backbone with specialized decoders and enhance their interactions.
 These approaches include cross-task knowledge transfer~\cite{xu2018pad}, attention mechanisms~\cite{sinodinos2025cross, lopes2023cross, zhang2019pattern, bhattacharjee2022mult}, or consistency regularization~\cite{li2022learning, zamir2020robust}.
-Beyond architectural innovations, optimization strategies, including gradient alignment~\cite{yu2020gradient}, uncertainty-based task weighting~\cite{kendall2018multi}, and dynamic gradient tuning~\cite{chen2018gradnorm}, have been proposed to balance learning across tasks and further improve multi-task learning.
+Beyond architectural innovations, optimization strategies, including gradient alignment~\cite{yu2020gradient}, uncertainty-based task weighting~\cite{kendall2018multi}, and dynamic gradient tuning~\cite{chen2018gradnorm}, have been proposed to balance learning across tasks.
+Beyond explicit multi-task setups, some works use depth to aid UDA for semantic segmentation, for example, as an auxiliary cue to estimate adaptation difficulties~\cite {wang2021domain} or to align depth and segmentation features spatially~\cite{sick2024unsupervised}.
 Despite these advances, training paradigms, particularly for handling domain shifts (\textit{e.g.},~UDA), remains a comparatively underexplored area in multi-task dense prediction.